How to Ask for the Help You Need

 "You can do anything, but not everything." -- David Allen

-Last year, I facilitate an online course whose purpose it was to help people transform their inspired ideas, dreams, and ventures into reality.
+Two years ago, I designed and facilitated an online course to help people transform their inspired ideas, inspirations, and ventures into reality.
 It was ton of fun and very fulfilling -- my "calling", if you will (and even if you won't).

-Baked into the learning process were some simple ways to help participants become aware of the places inside themselves where they may be tangled or challenged in their approach.
+Baked into the learning process were simple ways to help participants become aware of the places inside themselves where they were tangled or challenged in their approach.

-One tangle that has surprised me is how difficult it is for most people to ask for help.
+One tangle that surprised me was how difficult it is for most people to ask for help.

-Indeed, there are times when even the most self-sufficient and confident among us needs a push, pull, jiggle, jolt, feedback, encouragement, or hug.
+Indeed, there are times when even the most self-sufficient and confident person needs a push, pull, jiggle, jolt, feedback, encouragement, or hug.

-Even though, most people intellectually acknowledge this need, when push comes to shove (as it often does), most of us tend to default to the "I'm-in-this-all-alone" mode.
+Even though, most people intellectually acknowledge this need, most of us tend to default to the "I'm-in-this-all-alone" mode.

 I've been pondering this phenomenon for the past few months, trying my best to better understand it.
 Here's what I've come up with:

-The Ten Most Common Reasons Why Most of Us Don't Ask for Help:
+Ten Common Reasons Why Most of Us Don't Ask for Help:

-1. We assume that the people we want to ask are too busy.
+1. We assume that the people we want to ask for help are too busy.

 2. We're unclear about the specific help we need.